Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The generator creates sensitive default implementations for all action types except custom actions which do only return an empty template.

 It is possible to create special versions for all templates by adding a suffix which will be assigned by the `tpl` parameter.
-For example you can call `displayMyVersion.html.twig` by adding `&tpl=myVersion` to the url.
+For example you can call `detailMyVersion.html.twig` by adding `&tpl=myVersion` to the url.
 Note this additional override capability is mainly intended for all actions which have a template for each entity and has therefore not been considered for index and custom actions yet.

 #### Index action

-An index action implementation does either do a simple redirect to the view function or (if no view action is available) fetch a simple template file.

-#### View action

-The view implementation offers a generic list view of multiple items which can be sorted and filtered.
+An index action implementation offers a generic list view of multiple items which can be sorted and filtered.
 Also there are alternative template formats created for atom, csv, json, rss, xml and maybe kml support.
 Just add `&userssext=1` to the url or, even easier with shorturls, change `persons.html` to `persons.rss`.

-#### Display action
+#### Detail action

-A display action results in a generic detail view of an entity.
+A detail action results in a generic detail view of an entity.
 Again there are alternative formats supported, like for example csv, json and xml.

 #### Edit action